dhakedpiyush/IRCTC-LWC/README.md

 This repository is set up to:
 - Practice building and deploying Lightning Web Components.
-- Write well-documented Apex classes that can be used for API integrations and backend logic.
+- Write well-documented Apex classes for API integrations and backend logic.
 - Develop Visualforce pages and Aura components for legacy support and custom UIs.
 - Follow Salesforce DX best practices for source control and deployment.